Grinnell Glacier Overlook at Glacier National Park reveals a turquoise lake set against jagged, snow-dusted peaks.

 Choose Grinnell Lake if: you want fewer crowds, the most vivid lake color in Glacier, the best wildlife odds in the park, or you can take the boat shortcut to make it accessible for kids or older hikers.
 The Many Glacier area is consistently rated Glacier's most dramatic scenery — and Grinnell Lake is its centerpiece hike.

 Do both if you can.
-They require a full day each and accessing them separately takes planning — see our east vs. west side guide for logistics.
+They require a full day each and accessing them separately takes planning.
 If forced to choose just one for a single day in Glacier, most repeat visitors choose Grinnell; most first-timers choose Avalanche — and both are right.

 Is Avalanche Lake or Grinnell Lake easier to hike?